 Lots of hospices might provide the above services, but how do you know you’re choosing high-quality hospice care for you?

-Here are some things you want to look out for.
+Here are pros and cons of hospice, as well as some things you want to look out for.
 Combining this with the next section on interviewing for hospice will help you choose exceptional service.

 High Customer Satisfaction Scores

 Customer satisfaction scores will mostly come from the caretakers or loved ones of those within hospice but are sometimes available from the elderly themselves.

 Just like you wouldn’t buy a product online before consulting the reviews, you need to read reviews and testimonials when determining which hospice care is best for you.
 Check the customer satisfaction scores too, as they can be very telling.